 - Natural disasters or terrorist attacks can occur at any time.
 The local U.S. embassies and consulates will take steps to verify and confirm the safety of the Americans they are there to represent and protect.

-- Should you run into legal issues or are a victm of a crime while abroad, they are there to assist you in navigating the prociess.
+- Should you run into legal issues or are a victim of a crime while abroad, they are there to assist you in navigating the process.

-Why should I register?
+Why should I register for STEP?
 Can’t I figure this out on my own?

 What happens when I enroll?

-When you enroll in STEP, you stay informed on the current information about your destination country, which comes in various forms.
+When you enroll in Smart Traveler Enrollment Program (STEP), you stay informed on the current information about your destination country, which comes in various forms.